digitaladapt/vigilant-form/README.md

 * Anytime you modify any of the scoring or process php files, you should restart your queue `php artisan queue:restart`, otherwise your changes will not be fully realized.
 * Within the database, an IP Address record can be reused across multiple form submissions, to avoid repeatedly looking up the same inforamtion; as a result, the ip field is immutable once set.
 * You should monitor for job failures `php artisan queue:failed` and strongly recommend you setup `LOG_SLACK_WEBHOOK_URL` to have important logs sent to Slack/Discord.
+* Normal form fields are limited to 255 characters; but a special message property exists for holding longer content, any form fields named "comments", "comment", or "message" will fall into the message property; a form submission is limited to just one long message property.
+* Accounts and their fields are a way to tie muliple form submissions to a single person/organization, and store information about submissions on a higher level, but that is business logic suited for the process files, depending on your needs.

 ### How Processing Works
 By default within the process folder, there is a php file for each grade that can result from grading.